dineshkumares/info_extraction_receipts/README.md

 Information Extraction of Semi-Structured Documents.
 ==============================
-A scalable and robust method of extracting relevant information from semi-structured documents(invoices, reciepts, ID cards, licenses and so on) using Graph Convolutional Networks(GCNs).
+A scalable and robust method of extracting relevant information from semi-structured documents(invoices, reciepts, ID cards, licenses etc) with transductive learning by leveraging Graph Convolutional Networks(GCNs).
+This project can be scaled to any semi-structured document for auto-labeling through machine learning.

 <p align="center">
 <img src="figures/figure_0.png">